Living in Mexico- Lake Chapala or Playa Del Carmen

 The Town of Ajijic

 This is the smaller of the two towns and has always been a place for artist and writers to retreat to.
 This small town has the feeling of many artist communities in the world where people come from larger cities to visit on the weekend.
 It is where people come to visit the lakefront, stroll the small streets and do some shopping and then head home.
-The weekdays return the town to the more quiet life and residents enjoy their routines.
+The weekdays return the town to the quieter life and residents enjoy their routines.

 Ajijic on Lake Chapala MexicoA photo of the central street that has some mall shops and leads to the malcon waterfront area.

-The town is mostly one and two story houses and buildings with a small commercial center and zocalo.
+The town is mostly one- and two-story houses and buildings with a small commercial center and zocalo.
 There is a new Walmart and commercial plaza that some would point to and say how fast the area is changing.
-In reality the town and lakeside have not changed much over the years and it is a wonder that more people from Guadalajara have not made home here.
+In reality the town and lakeside have not changed much over the years, and it is a wonder that more people from Guadalajara have not made home here.
 It appears the city of Guadalajara still holds job opportunities and life that many want to keep.
 This keeps the door open for expats to renovate old houses or build new ones to enjoy life here.

 The town of Chapala

 This town has a very nicely restored waterfront with pots of flowing plants, fountains and buildings that look like you could be somewhere in Europe.
-Chapala is larger but overall has an older feel to it then Ajijic.
+Chapala is larger but overall has an older feel to it than Ajijic.

 Chapala Jalisco Mexico